Net-proton number fluctuations in the presence of the QCD critical point: Numerical results on the net-proton number fluctuations

 The properties of different cumulant ratios shown in Fig.~\ref{fig:imp_vs_orig} can lead to the conclusion, that the monotonic beam energy dependence seen experimentally in $C_2/C_1$ together with the non-monotonicity in the higher-order cumulant ratios cannot be explained simultaneously by a model that (i) includes critical mode fluctuations through the coupling of $\sigma$ with the particles and (ii) obeys the connection between the chiral and net-baryon number susceptibilities observed in effective models~\cite{Sasaki:2006ws,Sasaki:2007qh}.
 However, one notes that the model results depend not only on the values of the coupling $g$ but also on the non-universal details of the mapping between QCD and the spin model discussed in Sec.~\ref{sec:Mapping}.
 One of them is the unknown distance of the QCD critical point from the chemical freeze-out conditions at which the fluctuations are determined.
 To study this effect we keep the chemical freeze-out conditions fixed but vary the location of the critical point in the QCD phase diagram as summarized in Tab.~\ref{tab:cp_setup} and depicted in Fig.~\ref{fig:cp_setup}.

 In Fig.~\ref{fig:cp_g_5} we show the net-proton number fluctuations along the phenomenological freeze-out line at fixed value of the coupling $g=5$ and assuming different locations of the CP.
 As evident from this figure, moving the critical point closer to the chemical freeze-out curve leads to an increase of non-monotonic structures in the net-proton number cumulant ratios.
-While deviations from the non-critical baseline (black dotted lines) remain moderately weak in $C_2/C_1$, they become more pronounced with increasing order of the fluctuations in $C_n/C_2$ ratios.
+While deviations from the non-critical baseline (black dotted lines) remain moderately weak in $C_2/C_1$, they become more pronounced with increasing order of the fluctuations in $C_n/C_2$ ratios. {We note that even for CP$_3$ we remain always at a distance of about or larger than $3$~MeV in $\mu_B$ along the chemical freeze-out line.}

 In Fig.~\ref{fig:cp_3_g_comparison} we show the influence of the critical point located at the closest distance CP$_3$ on the energy dependence of the net-proton number fluctuations for different values of the coupling $g$.
 As can be seen, all cumulant ratios depend strongly on the actual value of $g$.
 This behavior is expected from Eqs.~\eref{eq:c2_modified}-\eref{eq:c4_modified} and Eq.~\eref{eq:J_i} since cumulants $C_n$ scale as $g^{2n}$.
 This differs from the model introduced in \cite{Bluhm:2016byc} where, as seen from Eqs.~\eref{eq:c2_model}-\eref{eq:I_integral}, they scale only as $g^n$.
 When compared to the STAR data, the results for $C_2/C_1$ and $C_4/C_2$ shown in Fig.~\ref{fig:cp_3_g_comparison} are in qualitative agreement with data, given the uncertainties in the model assumptions. {However, the $C_3/C_2$ ratio also increases beyond the non-critical baseline towards the lower beam energies in contrast to the STAR data. }